Amir-Amerifar/Relay-control/README.md

-This webpage is just interface for creating the board connection and cellphone
+This webpage is just an interface